-The fact of the matter is that linen is a fibre that softens and gets smoother over time, and it does so by shedding excess and unnecessary fibres.
-These fibres exist in linen for a variety of reasons, but primarily because of the dye colours used to give your Bed Threads linen the gorgeous, sumptuous shades you know and love.
+The fact of the matter is that linen is a fiber that softens and gets smoother over time, and it does so by shedding excess and unnecessary fibers.
+These fibers exist in linen for a variety of reasons, but primarily because of the dye colors used to give your Bed Threads linen the gorgeous, sumptuous shades you know and love.

-If you want to speed up the process if you want by putting the sheets through a few extra cold washes when you first get them, which will help ensure that the fabric ditches the excess fibres as fast as possible and settles down into the soft-to-the-touch, extra cosy nesting vibe that you want from your sheets ASAP.
+If you want to speed up the process, simply put the sheets through a few extra cold washes when you first get them, which will help ensure the fabric ditches the excess fibres as fast as possible and settles down into that dreamy soft-to-the-touch material.

 After these first few washes, you should notice a clear difference in your sheets.
-If they’re still shedding – and this can happen – don’t worry.
+If they’re still shedding – and this can happen – again, don’t worry.
 Be patient.
-After your sheets have been through a couple of wash cycles the shedding usually comes to an end.
+After your sheets have been through a couple of wash cycles, the shedding usually comes to an end.